epfl-dlab/entity-matchers/README.md

 - `AttRealEA_None` are the ones you need to reproduce AttRealEA with total absence of attributes.
 - `SupRealEA` are used to reproduce SupRealEA (Figure 3).
 Note that such datasets have a slight different structure.
 - `XRealEA` is the experiment with crosslingual datasets of Table 3 (Point d).
-- `XRealEA_Translated` is used to reproduce the crosslingual experiments only for RDGCN, which needs the datasets to be translated.
-Note this does not happen for the `XRealEA_Pure`.
+- `XRealEA_Translated` contains the translated version of the cross-lingual datasets
 - `XRealEA_Pure` is the experiment with pure crosslingual datasets of Table 3 (Point d).
 - `SpaRealEA` to reproduce the experiment with the sparse dataset (present in the appendix https://www.dropbox.com/s/97g87odnxqpyz6m/EA_ReEval_full.pdf?dl=0).
 - `Descriptions` contains the DBpedia abstracts used as BERT-INT descriptions (as explained in the reproduction section).